Chart Color Schemes

 Wilsonton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 11 projects likely affecting the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 11 projects likely impacting the region.
 Notable initiatives include New Toowoomba Hospital, Kearney West Estate, Bridge Street Community, and Mission Australia Social and Affordable Housing Development.
-The following list details those most relevant:.
+The following list details those expected to have most relevance.

 Professional plan users can use the search below to filter and access additional projects.